canonical/Ubuntu-Sans-fonts/out/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
-	- Braceleft
-	- uni1F9F.alt
-	- i.locl
-	- uni0434.locl.ita
-	- uni1F89.alt
-	- Parenleft
-	- uni1FAC.alt
-	- uni1F9A.alt
-	- uni1F8B.alt
-	- Exclamdown
+	- rouble
-	- And 47 more.
+	- And uni20B8

-Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]
 </div></details><details><summary>⚠ <b>WARN:</b> Check if each glyph has the recommended amount of contours. (<a href="https://font-bakery.readthedocs.io/en/latest/fontbakery/profiles/universal.html#com.google.fonts/check/contour_count">com.google.fonts/check/contour_count</a>)</summary><div>